-The goal of the Anti-Racism Hallmark Research Initiative is to undertake and disseminate solutions-focused anti-racism research and interventions to combat racism at both the interpersonal and structural levels, in collaboration with government, community organisations and businesses.
+The goal of the Anti-Racism Hallmark is to suggest research and interventions to combat racism at both the interpersonal and structural levels, with government, community organisations and businesses.

 Racism is a pressing social problem both globally and in Australia.
 Racism is the outcome of beliefs that one social group is superior to others.
 It manifests interpersonally and structurally, targeting racialised others.
 Racism is based on a variety of ascribed characteristics including appearance, Indigeneity, ethnicity, religion, caste and others.
 It is part of everyday life, shaping all aspects of our lives including our education system, health, workplaces, and criminal justice system.
 It results in differential distribution of power, resources, and opportunities to racialised groups.
 Racism is a ‘wicked problem’: one which is multi-faceted, constantly changing, and very difficult to solve.
 While racism shares features around the world, it has locally specific manifestations, making an Australian approach to anti-racism essential.